Multifidelity sensor placement in Bayesian state estimation problems: Numerical Experiments

 The second dataset corresponds to a two-dimensional viscous flow past a cylinder, capturing 1501 snapshots of the characteristic von Kármán vortex street \cite{Guenther17}.
 Each snapshot consists of two velocity components, $u$ and $v$, each discretized on a $640 \times 80$ spatial grid.
 For these experiments, we use only the $u$-component, corresponding to the velocity in the horizontal direction.

 For both datasets, the snapshots are partitioned chronologically, with the first $70\%$ used for training and the remaining $30\%$ reserved for testing.
-A reduced basis $\bPhi \in \R^{N \times \ell}$ is constructed from the training data via a thin singular value decomposition, where $\ell$ is chosen as the smallest dimension capturing $99\%$ of the cumulative singular value energy.
+A reduced basis $\bPhi \in \R^{N \times \ell}$ is constructed from the training data via a thin singular value decomposition, where $\ell$ is chosen as the smallest dimension capturing $99\%$ of the cumulative singular value energy, i.e., the sum of the squares of the $\ell$ largest singular values is at least $99\%$ of the sum of the squares of all singular values.
 The prior covariance matrix is then formed according to \eqref{eq:priorCov} with parameter value $\lambda = 0.01$.
-Reconstruction accuracy is assessed on the testing set, and we report the average relative reconstruction error over all test snapshots.
+Reconstruction accuracy is assessed on the testing set, and we report the average relative reconstruction error over all test snapshots in the 2-norm, i.e., $\|\bfu - \widehat{\bfu}\|_2 / \|\bfu\|_2$.
 For visualization purposes, we show a representative test snapshot from the SST dataset recorded on June 14, 2020, together with a mid-trajectory snapshot from the vortex shedding sequence in the flow past a cylinder dataset; see \Cref{tab:allocs}.